jananir77/vallur.github.com/_posts/2014-09-01-MemoryCompression copy.md

 ![SocketClient metrics](/img/posts/socketServer.png)

-From this, More than 50,000 requests per second is defenitely acheivable on the right hardware.
+From this, the service can cater to more than 50,000 requests per second.

 Advantages:-